Tracking a Weather Balloon

 Satellite Tracker – This is by far the best option for tracking your weather balloon payload.
 Satellite trackers are designed to be both rugged and reliable.
 Unlike cellphone and APRS trackers, satellite trackers rely on a network of satellites in orbit to receive their position signal.
 These satellites then relay the signal to a gateway on earth which is connected to the internet.
 This allows your tracker to work just about anywhere on our planet.
 As long as your tracker has a clear view of the sky, a satellite in orbit will receive your tracker’s position signal.
 There are a few things to keep in mind when using a satellite tracker.
 A satellite tracker’s antenna must always be pointed at sky.
 Many people use Styrofoam coolers as their payload enclosures which have a tendency to roll onto their sides, or even upside down, when they land.
 The trackers antenna is no longer pointed at the sky and the satellites in orbit never receive your tracker’s position signal.
 Many payloads are lost this way.
 This is why we designed our Eagle Pro Kit with a low center of gravity.
 It is almost impossible for an Eagle Pro to roll onto its side or upside down when it lands.
 Satellite trackers also require a subscription fee.
 Just as you pay your cellular network provider a monthly subscription fee, you also have to pay your satellite tracker service provider a monthly or annual subscription fee.
-Subscription fees start at just under $10/month.
 Satellite trackers typically update their position once every 5 or 10 minutes.
-Satellite trackers also do not use specialized GPS receivers (as discussed above) and therefore stop updating above 18,000 m.
-Once the balloon bursts and the payload descends below 18,000 m, tracking will resume.
+Satellite trackers also do not use specialized GPS receivers (as discussed above) and therefore typically stop updating above 18,000 m.
+Once the balloon bursts and the payload descends below the GPS lockout altitude, tracking will resume.
 Even though satellite trackers have a few limitations, (antenna must be pointed at the sky, low update rate, no specialized GPS receiver) no payload should fly without one.
 If you want to maximize your chance of recovering your payload, use a satellite tracker and use it correctly (no Styrofoam cooler payloads).